dmbarbour/wikilon/docs/AwelonLang.md

 This could feasibly be mitigated by *Multi-Stage Programming*: we could develop a stage that propagates type information and other static metadata.
 This would allow `add` to select the appropriate function based on context.
 Projectional editors could further help, making it more convenient to work with `add<T>` functions where `T` represents our static metadata.

-## Bots and Effects
+## Bots, Effects, and Applications

 An Awelon bot process is a deterministic transaction, repeated indefinitely.

 Process coordination is implicit.
 Deterministic repetition of a read-only or failed transaction is obviously unproductive.
 Thus, we can improve system efficiency by waiting for a change among the observed variables.
 For example, a stream processing bot might voluntarily abort if an input queue is empty or output queue is full.
 Compared to locks and signals, this provides a robust means to wait for arbitrary conditions, and makes it relatively easy to preserve system consistency.

-Preliminary API:
+Preliminary API in pseudo-Haskell:

-        type TX v e a -- opaque, monadic type Env v = ... -- model of host system type Bot = forall v e a .
-Env v -> TX v e a type TaskName = String -- for debugging!
+        type DebugName = String -- for debugging! type TX v e a -- opaque, monadic type Env v = ... -- model of host system type Bot = forall v e a .
+Env v -> TX v e a type EQ a = a -> a -> Bool -- conservative equality

-        new     : TX v e (v a)
-        read    : v a -> TX v e (Maybe a) write   : v a -> Maybe a -> TX v e () try     : TX v e a -> TX v e' (Either e a) abort   : e -> TX v e a fork    : TaskName -> TX v e a -> TX v e' ()
+        new     : DebugName -> TX v e (v a) read    : v a -> TX v e (Maybe a) write   : v a -> Maybe a -> TX v e () modify  : (Maybe a -> Maybe a) -> v a -> TX v e () try     : TX v e a -> TX v e' (Either e a) abort   : e -> TX v e a fork    : DebugName -> TX v e a -> TX v e' ()

 I assume the monadic API is manipulated through a suitable projection so isn't too different from conventional imperative programming.
 We can manipulate variables via imperative `read` and `write` operations.
+The `modify` operation is basically a composed read-write, but could be optimized to reduce concurrency conflicts.
 The `try` and `abort` operations support hierarchical transactions with strong exception safety, which simplifies partial failure and graceful degradation.
-The `alloc` operation creates fresh variables.
-To avoid strong requirements for garbage-collection, the above API includes an unassigned state for variables via an optional value type.
+The `new` operation creates fresh variables.
+Variables have an explicit unassigned state via the optional type, so we can manage memory manually (much like Awelon's copy/drop).
+We can also leverage the unassigned state where it's useful.

 The `fork` operation specifies a one-off operation to attempt after we commit.
-When repeating a read-fork transaction, we can cache the forked operations and repeat them until an observed variable has changed.
-Recursively, this can gives us an incremental read-fork tree with reactive read-write loops at the leaves.
-Use of fork supports task-concurrency and multi-stage programming.
+This is intended for use in read-fork patterns, where we can cache the set of forks and repeat those rather than recomputing the parent in each step.
+Hence, we form a stable read-fork tree with read-write loops at the leaves.
+One bot can represent many bots.
+This supports task-concurrency, multi-stage programming, and convenient packaging of behavior.

+It is feasible to extend this API with invariant assertions, publish-subscribe, cached views, and other features.
+However, it's probably best to get the current API working and usable before we extend it.

+### The Extended Environment

-Bots operate upon a set of environment variables `Env v`.
-Effects, such as network access, are achieved through manipulation of these variables, which are shared with the system and other bots.
-For example, we might have a system task queue.
-After we add tasks to this queue then commit, the system may process the requests.
-We might provide a filesystem-inspired state resource where bots can record state or collaborate.
-Reflective access to the dictionary might also be provided through this environment.
-Further, by publishing projections over this environment where users can discover them, we can model ad-hoc effectful, reactive application front-ends and real-time notifications.
+Bots operate upon a collection of environment variables, `forall v .
+Env v`.

+Effects, such as network access, are achieved through manipulation of these variables.
+For example, the environment may include a system task queue.
+After a transaction writes to this queue and commits, the system could process the requests.
+Acknowledgements and responses can be written back into the environment (the request might specify where) for subsequent access by the system.
+Besides system task queues and network access, an environment could support reflective access to the dictionary, filesystem, registries for publishing services, and more. (*Aside:* We might represent the filesystem as a constrained volume of a dictionary.)
-To simplify user access, control, and discovery, I propose that bots are installed by simply defining `app-*` words.
-Reading the bot definition is implicitly part of each repeated transaction.
-Thus, any modification to `app-*` definitions can be applied immediately.
-This supports live-coding application models, continuous deployment, runtime software upgrades, and administrative control over system behavior.
-All bots operate on the same `Env v` environment, but we can easily confine and secure a bot by wrapping its behavior definition.
-Thus, we can safely install distrusted bots or applications by sandboxing them, or simulate bot behaviors via purely functional environments for automated testing.

-In context of stowage, memoization, and debugging, we often serialize variables.
-To keep this simple, secure, precise, and compatible with Awelon tooling (parsers, type analysis, projectional editors, etc.), I propose to reserve the volume of `ref-*` words for this purpose.
-Using a reference word within the normal dictionary would be treated as an error, enforcing the `forall v` constraint.
-We then simply encode variables as `[ref-1123]`, or perhaps a symbolic name for our initial environment variables.

-Ultimately, we have a cycle.
-The Awelon dictionary defines bots in `app-*`.
-The bots define projections.
-A subset of projections can edit the dictionary through reflection.
-By editing the dictionary, we can add, remove, or modify our applications.
-The resulting system has many nice properties for control, customization, extension, liveness, sharing, security, etc..
-Of course, to support bootstrapping and debugging, we'll inevitably define several projections and other tools outside this cycle.
+This extended environment should be *ephemeral*.
+That is, variable data is lost if we logically or physically reset the system.
+This is convenient for performance insofar as it allows variables to contain lazy or parallel computations that would be difficult to serialize.
+It also simplifies administrative control, providing a convenient recovery from bad states that that weren't caught by transactions.
+However, some parts of the environment - dictionary, filesystem, etc. - may be backed by durable storage.
+For those cases, our environment should support explicit sync requests.

+The `forall v` constraint means bot definitions must not contain or directly observe variables.
+This enables us to easily test bots by evaluating them in a simulated environment, or confine a distrusted behavior to a restricted environment.
+For contexts like stowage, memoization, and distributed computing, I propose to serialize our opaque variable references using words like `[ref-1123-debugname-hmac]`.
+The ephemeral [HMAC](https://en.wikipedia.org/wiki/HMAC) suffix (unique per reset) can ensure cryptographic security guarantees even in context of reflection and code distribution.
+We can easily reserve `ref-*` words for this purpose, warning if they're discovered in the Awelon dictionary.

+### Installing Bots

+Bots will be "installed" by defining `app-*` words in the dictionary.
+This ensures that the set of installed bots is easily discovered and managed.
+We can modify bot definitions at runtime, which also gives us live programming, continuous deployment, and system administration in terms of manipulating the dictionary.

+For reasons of simplicity, idempotence, and extensibility, these `app-*` bots all receive the same `Env v` environment value.
+We can simulate bot private state by arranging for bots to use different volumes of a filesystem or registry.
+For distrusted bots behaviors, we should confine them explicitly as part of the installer's definition, perhaps writing `:app-pkg [pkg-bot] [local-pkg-sandbox-cfg] sandbox`.

+*Aside:* Although live programming is an important aspect of Awelon's vision, special cases exist where static separate compilation is more appropriate.
+For those cases, we can develop bots that don't reflect on the dictionary.
+Such bots can be separately compiled.

+### User Interfaces

+Awelon systems model user interfaces in terms of projectional editing.
+The most obvious is projections over the dictionary, which give us spreadsheet-like behaviors and live coding for background bots.
+But more generally, we can model projections over the extended environment, enabling users to view and manipulate variables.
+This can support behaviors similar to conventional GUIs, where pressing a button might add an event to a queue.

+Projecting over transactional memory offers many benefits.
+When we push a button, rather than perform form-validation up front, it's easier to simply 'abort' with an error message.
+We could even evaluate the button in advance, and disable it if it would abort, continuously rendering the current error message.
+We can support edits across multiple projections, reactively update views based on shared variables, then submit edits together in one transaction.
+We can extend user interfaces by adding more projections, no need to combine related views or actions into one window.
+It's feasible to detect conflicts when multiple users operate on shared variables, and to handle conflicts before committing.

+In a multi-user environment, most users will have restricted access.
+It's convenient if user authority is represented as a set of projections, such that users have exactly the authority they're presented with (after they've been authenticated).
+To support this, bots can publish projections into the environment for users to access based on their authorities/roles/etc..
+This allows administrators to indirectly manage users and extend user-interfaces via bots, and naturally supports 'push' notifications by publishing relevant projections.